rinem/ani-track/README.md

 # 📝 TODO List
 - [x] Setup oauth with MyAnimeList API
-- [ ] Use access token to authenticate User's requests and refresh token when access token expired
-- [ ] Add methods for calling different API endpoints of MAL
+- [x] Add methods for calling different API endpoints of MAL
-- [ ] Integrate Cobra and add CLI commands to use different methods
+- [x] Integrate Cobra and add CLI commands to use different methods
+- [ ] Add logic to use refresh token when access token is expired in any api request
+- [ ] Add edit and update API calls
 - [ ] Improve UI of the CLI results

 ---